JaedanC/PythonTutorial/docs/Intermediate.md

 Gary,47,98723850
 ```

 Wow, incredible, who would have guessed.
 What is important to know here that even though this is a text file, there are actually hidden characters in this file.
-This hidden character is the newline character (Denoted as \n in Python).
-This is typically what is written to a text file when you press enter.
-It is invisible, but it tells Notepad and other editors to show what's next on the next line.
+This hidden character is the newline character (Denoted as `\n` in Python).
+This is typically what is written to a text file when you press `Enter` on your keyboard.
+It is invisible, but it tells Notepad and other editors to go to the next line.
 We can use this to our advantage to read each line separately.

 ```python
 lines = contents.split("\n")